bitcoinbrink/website/_posts/2026-03-10-niklas-brink-epoch.md

 Early results validated the approach as Fuzzamoto found a bug in Bitcoin Core's block index data structure.
-When a bug is found, Fuzzamoto's test cases can be directly converted back into Bitcoin Core functional tests, making it easy for maintainers to reproduce and triage bugs using familiar tools and preventing future bugs.
+When a bug is found, Fuzzamoto's test cases can be directly converted back into Bitcoin Core functional tests, making it easy for maintainers to easily reproduce and triage issues using familiar tools and preventing future bugs.

-Quarkslab's independent security auditors, who worked with us on the first-ever public third-party audit of Bitcoin Core in 2025 described Fuzzamoto as *"likely the most valuable path to pursue in order to trigger deeper and more complex bugs*" in Bitcoin Core.
+Quarkslab's independent security auditors, who conducted the first-ever public third-party audit of Bitcoin Core in 2025 described Fuzzamoto as *"likely the most valuable path to pursue in order to trigger deeper and more complex bugs*" in Bitcoin Core.

 "*My approach to Bitcoin Core development has changed over the years.
-In my opinion, “the most important problem” to work on does not exist, but there is a rather short list of very important things that should be prioritised, which is why I went from prototyping a large change/feature to solely focusing on security work.
-I realised that this is an important area where I can make meaningful contributions.
-We like to say “tick tock, next block” and leave out the fine print “except when the whole network goes down, or the chain splits, or the supply inflates, or …”.
-Software doesn’t mature through time like a fine wine, it gets robust because people continuously test and improve it.*"
+In my opinion, 'the most important problem' to work on does not exist, but there is a rather short list of very important things that should be prioritised.
+That is why I went from prototyping a large changes or features to focusing solely on security work.

+I realised this is an important area where I can make meaningful contributions.
+We like to say 'tick tock, next block' and leave out the fine print: 'except when the whole network goes down, or the chain splits, or the supply inflates…'

+Software doesn’t mature through time like fine wine, it becomes robust because people continuously test and improve it.*"

 ## **Responsible Disclosure and Other Security Initiatives**

 One consistency in his first four years of Bitcoin work is a commitment to responsible security disclosure.

-Niklas became one of the key contributors to Bitcoin Core's updated [vulnerability disclosure process][disclosure policy], helping lead the publication of security advisories for bugs fixed in older versions of Bitcoin Core.
+Niklas became one of the key contributors to
+Bitcoin Core's updated [vulnerability disclosure process][disclosure policy], helping lead the publication of security advisories for bugs fixed in older versions of Bitcoin Core.
 He has hosted multiple episodes of our [Brink podcast][brink podcast] walking through these historical disclosures.

-His own disclosed findings include [CVE-2024-35202][cve-2024-35202], a crash bug he discovered in Bitcoin Core that allowed an attacker to crash Bitcoin Core nodes on the Bitcoin network basically at will.
-Had an attacker discovered the bug before Niklas, we can only imagine the damages to Bitcoin that could have occurred.
+His own disclosed findings include [CVE-2024-35202][cve-2024-35202], a crash bug in Bitcoin Core that allowed an attacker to crash nodes on the Bitcoin network basically at will.
+Had an attacker discovered the bug before Niklas, the potential damage and consequences to Bitcoin could have been severe.

-When Brink helped initiate the [first public third-party audit of Bitcoin Core][security audit blog], commissioning Quarkslab via the Open Source Technology Improvement Fund (OSTIF) to conduct a security assessment focused on the P2P networking layer, Niklas served as the primary technical liaison from Brink's side.
+When Brink helped initiate the [first public third-party audit of Bitcoin Core][security audit blog], commissioning Quarkslab via the Open Source Technology Improvement Fund (OSTIF) to conduct a security assessment focused on the P2P networking layer, Niklas served as Brink's primary technical liaison.

 ## **Mentorship**

-Beyond his own code, Niklas has increasingly taken on a mentorship role within Brink.
+Beyond his own contributions, Niklas has increasingly taken on a mentorship role within Brink.

 He now serves on Brink's grant committee, bringing his technical expertise and security focus to the evaluation of funding applications.

+He also
-He mentored [Brink fellow Marco De Leon][marco fellow blog] who worked directly on Bitcoin Core fuzz testing under Niklas's guidance with [tangible results][marco results blog], resulting in Marco's transition to full time work as a Bitcoin Core developer.
+mentored [Brink fellow Marco De Leon][marco fellow blog], who worked directly on Bitcoin Core fuzz testing under Niklas's guidance.
+The collaboration produced [tangible results][marco results blog], and ultimately led to Marco transitioning to full-time work as a Bitcoin Core developer.

-Niklas also built on the successes as a mentor during the fellowship, acting as a mentor to [two Bitcoin Core fuzz testing interns][fuzz interns].
+Niklas also continued mentoring new contributors, acting as a resource to for two fuzz testing interns. [two Bitcoin Core fuzz testing interns][fuzz interns].

 "*“Work to replace yourself” I saw this quote in a book and I think it’s a good philosophy to work by.
 I always try to automate what I would otherwise do